 When should samples be taken?

-- SCN egg count samples are ideally collected in fall after soybean harvest, however fields can be sampled any time the soil isn’t completely saturated with water or frozen.
+- SCN egg count samples are ideally collected in the fall after soybean harvest, however, fields can be sampled any time the soil isn’t completely saturated with water or frozen.

 - Corn vermiform samples are ideally taken in spring when plants are approximately 4‐6 weeks old.
 Fall sampling for corn vermiform identification and enumeration isn’t recommended for predicting the next year, but it can provide information about the current year.